 Coding efficiency results

-Encoder checking both lfnstIdx 1 and 2
+Encoder checking both lfnstIdx 1 and 2 for method 1

 Results below summarize the impact of the proposed approach when encoder is checking both lfnstIdx 1 and 2 (using the VTM-6.0 encoder search).
 Full results are available in the attached JVET-P0197.xls spreadsheet.